hailsgarr/Green-Space-and-Tree-Canopy-Equity/README.md

 ## Coordinate System
 Mercator (World) Projection
 ## Folders
-- `data/` → Shapefiles
-- metadata/ --> Links to raster data, and open data
+- `data/` → Shapefiles, links to raster data and open data
 - `Layouts/` → maps or figures
 ## License
 This project is licensed under the **Creative Commons Attribution (CC BY 4.0)** license.